Haleshot/Deep-ML/medium/Solve Linear_Equations_using_Jacobi_Method/README.md

    - Copies `x_hold` to `x` after each iteration
 5. Returns the rounded solution vector.

-Both implementations follow the Jacobi method algorithm, but the second one (Step 2) uses more numpy operations, which can be more efficient for larger matrices.
-The active implementation (Step 1) is more explicit in its calculations, which can be helpful for understanding the process.
+Both implementations follow the Jacobi method algorithm, but the NumPy implementation uses more numpy operations, which can be more efficient for larger matrices.
+The custom implementation is more explicit in its calculations, which can be helpful for understanding the process.

 The code then demonstrates the usage of the function with a sample 3x3 system of equations, iterating twice (`n=2`).